Choose your language

 Control on moisture deficit

-The honor of cutting the ribbon was awarded, undoubtedly not entirely coincidentally, to two sons of cucumber growers.
+The honour of cutting the ribbon was awarded, undoubtedly not entirely coincidentally, to two sons of cucumber growers.
 One of them said that with the knowledge he now gains in the research greenhouse and during the course, he is now going to argue - "but without quarreling " - with his father.
 "He still controls on humidity, while here we learn that you have to control on humidity deficit."

 To be able to measure this, the special greenhouse is full of sensors and the greenhouse is equipped with all the latest technology.
 Actually it concerns two greenhouses: a large greenhouse as an outer shell and within a somewhat smaller greenhouse with two sections.
 Every outside climate in the world can be simulated in the outer greenhouse, after which the inner greenhouse can be used to see how the cultivation of various crops can be optimized in that climate.